thecjharries/r-daily-programmer/easy/133/README.md

 ## Note

-For Go, I'm skipping the whole file thing and just verifying the lines
+For Go, I'm skipping the whole file thing and just verifying the lines.
+I'm also skipping the full verification for two reasons.
+1) Sorting maps in Go is tedious and not interesting.
+2) There's some question in the comments about averages being off by one; the problem is not well-defined.

 ## Source